 - driving through an emergency area that is closed off by law enforcement.

-- the defendant did not act willfully,
+- you did not act willfully,

-- the accused acted out of necessity.
+- you acted out of necessity.

 The crime is punishable by: